-Make the most of your Cornish coastal adventure and keep the whole family entertained from dawn until dusk.
+Make the most of your coastal adventure and keep the whole family entertained from dawn until dusk.

 The ‘Great British Holiday’ has changed a lot over the years and, most would agree, that’s no bad thing… Although many of us look back at family trips fondly (maybe through rose-tinted glasses?), the days of damp, draughty caravans, soggy sandwiches and uninspiring on-site ‘entertainment’ are long gone, and we expect a lot more from our hard-earned getaways.